korlibs-archive/korio/README.md

 ### Databases

+#### Cassandra

+Korio includes basic support for connecting and querying to cassandra.

 #### Redis

 Korio includes an extension with some database/cache clients.
 At this point, there is a Redis client implementation,